YOUR SAFETY IS OUR HIGHEST PRIORITY

 - If you have had contact with a known or suspected case of COVID-19 that you contact St Vincent’s on P: 02 6627 9600 and your doctor, prior to attending onsite for a consult or admission, so appropriate precautions can be put in place, protecting you and others in the hospital.

-Prior to your arrival, you should contact the hospital to confirm you can visit the patient P: 02 6627 9600.
+Prior to visitation or admission we ask that you contact the hospital to confirm you can visit the patient P: 02 6627 9600.

 Additional restrictions may be implemented in high-risk areas including the High Dependency Unit, Oncology unit and Dialysis unit.